Where to Find Treasure: Hunting in Unusual Places

 Start with the History of your Town

 If you are sincerely interested in finding prosperous hunting ground, do some upfront planning and research.
 Call this information digging before the real digging begins.
 It is not difficult to find snippets about the background and history of your city or town.
+You might learn the details of a historical artifact that is just waiting to be found.
 Not everybody is aware of it, but most cities keep historical information on file at the library.
 Consider this fun research—it’s not like you have to write a report.
 This information is going to help you find treasure; without it, you may be detecting aimlessly for hours.
 Be sure to read our article entitled "Digging into research at your local library" for some great ideas on researching and uncovering the best sites in your town.